Draeken/articles/js/04BuildOurOwnUILibReact/design-system.md

 User could possibly focus a component through a link to it.
 Then, instead of keeping the parent component in priority, keep the link's parent component in priority - always keep in priority the focus's source component.

+Direct focus is also possible from global component search. with this breadcrumb: root -> A if user direct focus on B (with B sibling of A), then: root -> A -> B ; but not root -> B.
+with: root -> A -> B -> C
+if user direct focus on A, then: root -> A
+Breadcrumb is made from user focus history

 Could possibly decide on how much available memory there is. (performance.memory only available on Chrome) focus are hierarchized: ABC > A(DE) > D(FG).
 Each focus can be a different layer.
 Interface try to display a maximum layers begining with the last spawn.

 Focus should be used in last resort: ideally, every daily workflow/main use case could be done without focusing.
 This prevent losing time on context switching.
 Consider having interface dynamic to each user: designer could find a good composition that satisfy most of the user (the default composition), then, it adapts to each user - usage statistic, most viewed or used components.

 Lots of apps have a navigation bar that have one-click access to all the main components.
-When focusing one main components, other could be pinned on NavBar?
+When focusing one main components, other could be pinned on NavBar? what if there is too many main components?
+NavBar is for breadcrumbs
 Main components displayed on home screen should be very "simple" for the sake of global clarity.
 It's only when user focus one that complexity comes in.
 Components doesn't morph from simple form to complexe one.
 Instead, complexity comes from all the assistive components.

 There may be two side container: one for navigation (rapid access to other main components), other specific to current context which store assistive components.